devfp0098/student/README.md

 # student
-Programs I made as a student before my GCSEs
+This is a collection of some of the more time-consuming programs that I made as a student.